Onlineberatung/documentation/docs/general/home.md

 - varying consulting settings can be chosen.

 There is also a need for such advisory platforms in other sectors, so that we would like to make our developments available to the general public and encourage joint further development.
-Online-Beratung's work on this platform is supported by the German Federal Ministry of Family Affairs.
+The work on this platform is supported by the German Federal Ministry of Family Affairs.

 In this documentation you will find information on how to set up, run and contribute to the project.